Professor Robert Vilain

 Robert Vilain specializes in German, Austrian, French and Comparative Literature in the late 19th and early 20th centuries, with a special interest in lyric poetry.
 He has published widely on authors such as Hofmannsthal, George, Rilke, Yvan and Claire Goll, Thomas Mann, on Franco-German literary relations, detective fiction and the relationship of literature to music and the visual arts.

-Professor Vilain was until recently Germanic editor of the Modern Language Review (from October 2013, having previously been joint editor of Austrian Studies from 2003 to 2010) and edits the book series Studies in Modern German and Austrian Literature.
-With Dr Steve Wharton (Bath) he is co-director of the South-West Consortium of the HEFCE-sponsored Routes into Languages.
+Professor Vilain was until recently Germanic editor of the Modern Language Review (from October 2013, having previously been joint editor of Austrian Studies from 2003 to 2010) and co-edits the book series Studies in Modern German and Austrian Literature with Alexandra Lloyd (St Edmund Hall) and Ben Schofield (KCL).
+With Dr Steve Wharton (Bath) he was co-director of the South-West Consortium of the HEFCE-sponsored Routes into Languages.

-Between 2014 and 2019 Professor Vilain will be one of three investigators (with Professor Andrew Webber, Cambridge, and Dr Judith Beniston, UCL) on a major AHRC-funded project supporting a Digital Critical Edition of the Middle-Period Works of Arthur Schnitzler, to be hosted on the Cambridge University Library website.
-This project and a further collaboration with the British Library on the Stefan Zweig archive are fully funding two PhD studentships.
+Between 2014 and 2017 Professor Vilain was one of three investigators (with Professor Andrew Webber, Cambridge, and Dr Judith Beniston, UCL) on a major AHRC-funded project supporting a Digital Critical Edition of the Middle-Period Works of Arthur Schnitzler, to be hosted on the Cambridge University Library website.
+This project and a further collaboration with the British Library on the Stefan Zweig archive have fully funded two PhD studentships.

 German literature from the 18th century to the present day, particularly poetry, Modernism, Expressionism, the Weimar Republic, Mann, Brecht, Grass.
 Professor Vilain does not supervise postgraduate students for the University of Oxford but welcomes applications from potential research students for places in Bristol.